polymaster3313/Polyaccess/README.md

 **How to use?**

 ```
-1. edit the host and the port for the listener.py and the backdoor.py
+1. edit the host and the port in the config.py
-optional: put your webhook in the discord.py file to recieve discord token